"diddy" meaning in English

 Adjective

-Audio: En-au-diddy.ogg [Australia] Forms: diddier [comparative], diddiest [superlative]
+Audio: En-au-diddy.ogg Forms: diddier [comparative], diddiest [superlative]

 Rhymes: -ɪdi Etymology: Variant of titty.
 Attested from the late eighteenth century.
-Etymology templates: {{m|en|titty}} titty Head templates: {{en-adj|er}} diddy (comparative diddier, superlative diddiest)
+Head templates: {{en-adj|er}} diddy (comparative diddier, superlative diddiest)

-1. (UK, informal) very small, tiny Tags: UK, informal Categories (topical): People, Size
+1. (UK, informal) Very small, tiny.
+Tags: UK, informal Categories (topical): People, Size

-Sense id: en-diddy-en-adj-o95isuBE Disambiguation of People: 34 0 31 36 Disambiguation of Size: 100 0 0 0 Categories (other): British English
+Sense id: en-diddy-en-adj-zkjslt6O Disambiguation of People: 33 0 31 36 Disambiguation of Size: 100 0 0 0 Categories (other): British English

 The following are not (yet) sense-disambiguated